Satisfaction (1988 film): Plot

-The band members stick out like a sore thumb in the preppy beach side area, especially Mooch, who refuses to take off her black leather jacket, although the weather is hot.
+The band members stick out like a sore thumb in the preppy beachside area, especially Mooch, who refuses to take off her black leather jacket, although the weather is hot.
 Daryle (who has broken up with Frankie) starts dating a local rich boy and gets the band invited to his parties.
 Billy, uncomfortable, starts taking more pills than usual to cope with her depression.
 Jennie encourages Mooch to spend time with Nicky, who has a crush on her, and Jennie begins seeing the older Falcon.

-Falcon tells Jennie he has a music agent friend who books bands for European gigs, and is coming to the club to watch the band perform.
+Falcon tells Jennie he has a music agent friend who books bands for European gigs and is coming to the club to watch the band perform.
 When Falcon learns that she is considering moving in with him, breaks up with her as he doesn't want her to give up any opportunities because of him.
 Billy nearly overdoses, and Frankie causes a small riot when he goes to the club and sees Daryle on stage being ogled by the locals.

-On the night the agent goes to the club, Jennie runs out just after performing a song written by Falcon especially for the band, and the street gang finally catches up with Mooch for taking their van.
+On the night the agent goes to the club, Jennie runs out just after performing a song written by Falcon, especially for the band, and the street gang finally catches up with Mooch for taking their van.
 The band all helps Mooch fight off the leader and, finally, Hamlet the dog chases them from the club, who are then arrested.
 When asked what the agent said, Jennie implies that the agent loved their music but she turned down his offer for the band to play in European clubs.

 Upset with Jennie that she would turn down such a huge opportunity, Nicky explains to the rest that the music agent did not want the band, but only Jennie with studio musicians.
 She decides it wouldn't have been any fun without them.
 Jennie says goodbye to Falcon, and the band heads home with Hamlet now a part of the band.